Collegeville staff will ensure that all students learn at high levels.

 Today Collegeville School is home to 160 students including charter students.
 The Escalon Charter Academy allows for students within and outside of the Escalon Unified School District to attend Collegeville School.
-The school is staffed with , 8 teachers, 1 administrative assistant, 4 instructional assistants, 1 food service clerk, 1 custodian and a part-time Principal.
+The school is staffed with , 9 full time teachers, 2 part time teachers, 1 administrative assistant, 4 instructional assistants, 1 food service clerk, 1 custodian and a part-time Principal.

 Collegeville is a great place for all students to receive an education that is well-rounded and meets the needs of the whole child.
 All students receive instruction in English Language Arts, Mathematics, Social Studies, Science, Fine Arts, and Physical Education.
-Five years ago the school started an After School Program (ASP).
-The ASP is staffed with an additional five employees.
-Currently, over 100 students are enrolled in the ASP.
+An After School Program (ASP) is staffed with an additional three employees.
+Currently, 100 students are enrolled in the ASP.
 Students receive homework support, small group reading instruction, physical education, enrichment activities, and healthy snacks as part of this program.

 The Collegeville Staff recognizes that parent involvement is an essential part of a successful school and encourages it in a variety of ways.
 Our staff invites all parents to volunteer in the classroom on a regular basis.
 The school hosts a variety of parent events throughout the year to unify the partnership between home and school.
-These events include but are not limited to Family Reading Night, Science Night, Math Night, Back to School, and Open House.
+These events include, but are not limited to, Back to School and Open House.
 Spanish translation and childcare is provided for all of our events in order to encourage parent attendance.

 Parents at Collegeville School take enormous pride in their school.
 Volunteers consistently participate in the school program by working in classrooms, organizing special events and participating in the highly supportive and active Parent Teacher Club.
 The Parent Teacher Club makes it possible for the students at Collegeville to participate in a variety of extra-curricular activities, including field trips, throughout the year.
 All fundraiser proceeds go directly to the students of the school.